History of Luxembourg (1984—present): Overview

-After the Trente Glorieuses ("Thirty Glorious Years"), the period of economic prosperity from 1945 to the mid-1970s, then the crisis years of 1975-1985, Luxembourg experienced the Vingt Splendides ("Twenty Splendid Years") from 1985 to 2007, with an average annual growth of 5,3%, more than twice the rate of the EU-15 countries.
+After the Trente Glorieuses ("Thirty Glorious Years"), the prosperous period from 1945 to the mid-1970s, followed by the crisis years of 1975–1985, Luxembourg experienced the Vingt Splendides ("Twenty Splendid Years") from 1985 to 2007, with an average annual growth of 5,3%, more than twice the rate of the EU-15 countries.

-After 1989, there were economic slowdowns in the early 1990s and from 2001 to 2003, but the country's annual growth rates never went below 1,5%, until 2008.
-For the period 1985-2007 as a whole, Luxembourg's average GDP growth rate was 5,2%, more than twice the rates of the UE-15 or of its neighbours, which stood at around 2%.
+After 1989, there were economic slowdowns in the early 1990s and from 2001 to 2003, but the country's annual growth rates never sank below 1,5%, until 2008.
+For the period 1985–2007 as a whole, Luxembourg's average GDP growth rate was 5,2%, more than twice the rates of the UE-15 or of its neighbours, which stood at around 2%.

 The Vingt Splendides in Luxembourg came to an end with the 2008 financial crisis.
 GDP growth had reached 6,6% in 2007, but turned negative in 2008 with a rate of -0,8%, and indicating a severe recession with -4,1% in 2009.
 Growth returned in 2010 at 3,0%, declining to 1,7% the following year.

 After contracting in 2023 by -1,1%, the economy returned to modest growth in 2024 (+0,5%).
 More robust growth was expected for 2025 (2,5%) and 2026 (2,6%).

 Financial sector

-The financial sector plays a vital role in the Luxembourgish economy, making up more than fifth of added-value in the economy in 2011.
+The financial sector plays a vital role in the Luxembourgish economy, making up more than a fifth of added-value in the economy in 2011.
 It comprises not only commercial banks, but also the central bank, collective investment undertakings, holding companies, insurance companies, and other forms of companies.
 The banking sector is at the centre of this financial universe, since other financial actors depend on it to manage their capital flows.
 In addition, investment funds and holding companies often depend on banks for their day-to-day management, with no staff of their own.

 The Luxembourg financial centre had been established due to Eurobonds in the 1970s.
 However, this phase of its growth was coming to an end.

-Eurobankers nevertheless decided to remain established in Luxembourg.
+Euro-bankers nevertheless decided to remain established in Luxembourg.
 Encouraged by various measures taken by the Luxembourgish political authorities, they decided to expand their base of operations in Luxembourg in turning to other activities.
-It was certainly no coincidence that their choice fell on private clients as a new market niche.
-This clientele had not only proved good customers in Switzerland, which served as a model to Luxembourg, but also contained within them the potential for considerable growth.
+It was no coincidence that their choice fell on private clients as a new market niche.
+This clientele had not only proved good customers in Switzerland, which served as a model to Luxembourg, but also had potential for considerable growth.

-Indeed, with the end of post-war reconstruction, durable economic growth manifested itself in the countries of Western Europe, leading to a material prosperity which simultaneously stimulated consumption and savings in this part of the world.
+With the end of post-war reconstruction, durable economic growth manifested itself in the countries of Western Europe, leading to a material prosperity which simultaneously stimulated consumption and savings in this part of the world.
 The banking industry found itself faced with a new type of client, whose capacity to save and therefore to invest continued to grow.
 While, individually, they may have been of modest means, this new type of clients soon gained in importance due to the multiplication effect of large numbers.